 How do spammers target Me?

 It can be hard to explain how each person can become a target by spammers, but it often happens when someone downloads something accidentally.
-Malware designed to target address books often copy their contents and upload them to another computer which sends out spam emails.
+Malware designed to target address books often copies their contents and uploads them to another computer which sends out spam emails.
 There are many other ways to become a target of spam, such as:

-- Clicking ‘Download Attachments’ – this alerts spammers that they actually have a ‘live’ email address.
+- Clicking ‘Download Attachments’ – alerts spammers that they actually have a ‘live’ email address.

 - Posting eMails publicly using Bots (programs designed to exploit information) are designed to find emails posted on public forums and use them for spam